 In Georgia, Trump supporter Sue Everhart said she talks regularly with suburban Republican women grappling with Trump’s candidacy, some of them citing his boorishness.
 The former state party chairwoman said she tries to bring the conversation back to Clinton and remind Republicans “who we are running against.”

-As for Trump’s penchant for controversial statements about women, Everhart said, “I learned a long time ago that most any man over 50 in this party, they like you as long as you’re making the cookies.”
+As for Trump’s penchant for controversial statements about women, Everhart said, “I learned a long time ago that most any man over 50 in this party, they like you as a long as you’re making the cookies.”